DylanSnyderUMT/web-dev-hw/assignment-2/README.md

 My [Responses](./responses.txt)

 My work cycle for this assignment was to first work out the file in Atom.
 Then do to Github desktop.
 I can see what is new and what changes have happened.
 I can then send those to Github website.
-Then i can double check the site and see it there.
+Then I can double check the site and see it there.

 ![image of my Atom Editor](./images/screenshotHW.png)